profesorpaiche/cicliminds/notes.md

     - [X] `cicliminds-libs` calls an old version of `regionmask` (0.6).
       Update the `setup.cfg`.

--  Some caveats with the intallation:
+Some caveats with the intallation:

 - Don't use python3.10 because its `pipenv` package doesn't work properly.
 - Be sure to have the python headers in order to install packages like `cartopy`.
+- Download data from the CDS.

 # Changelog